scaldings/scaldings/README.md

-# Hello, my name is Lucas.
+# Hello, my name is Luke.
 I am a 14 year old intermediate Python developer.

 ## What I like: